Home Hernia Mesh Hernias Umbilical Hernia

 Open Hernia Repair

 In open hernia repair, a surgeon makes an incision near the site, pushes the bulging tissue back into place and then closes the muscle.
-Small hernias may only need a few sutures to pull the muscle closed after removing the hernia sac.
+Small hernias may only need a few sutures to pull the muscle and tissue closed after removing the hernia sac.

 Laparoscopic Hernia Repair